c0d3n1gg4/node/deps/v8/tools/mb/docs/user_guide.md

 `build_targets` differ from each other or from `compile_targets` and `test_targets`.

-The `-b/--builder`, `-c/--config`, `-f/--config-file`, `-m/--master`,
+The `-b/--builder`, `-c/--config`, `-f/--config-file`, `-m/--queen`,
 `-q/--quiet`, and `-v/--verbose` flags work as documented for `mb gen`.

 ### `mb audit`

 `mb audit` is used to track the progress of the GYP->GN migration.
-You can use it to check a single master, or all the masters we care about.
+You can use it to check a single queen, or all the queens we care about.
 See `mb help audit` for more details (most people are not expected to care about this).